 Aside from the pursuit of Jennings, the Vikings were quiet, but smart in free agency.
 The top two priorities were retaining right tackle Phil Loadholt, who signed a four-year, $25 million extension with $7 million in guarantees on the first day of the 2013 league year.
 On runs off right tackle, the Vikings averaged 7.66 yards, which ranked No. 1 in the league, and were No. 2 with an 8.8-yard average on runs off right end.
 A few days later, the Vikings re-signed fullback Jerome Felton to a three-year, $7.5 million contract with $2.5 million in guarantees.
 Felton earned a Pro Bowl nod and was a second-team All-Pro selection after leading the way for Adrian Peterson's 2,000-yard, MVP season.
 Retaining two key pieces to Peterson's success demonstrates that the Vikings' front office understand that he's the key to their success.

 Best offseason acquisition:: The Vikings' pass defense ranked 24th last season and were 30th in interception rate.
-Of the team's 10 interceptions, only five came from their cornerbacks.
-Three of those were by Winfield, who was the only Vikings corner to play in over 60 percent of the defensive snaps last season.
-The Vikings needed to upgrade the position this offseason, which they accomplished by using a first-round pick on Rhodes, a tall, physical corner who had eight interceptions during his 44-game career with Florida State.
+Of the team's 10 interceptions, only five came from the cornerback position.
+Three of those were by Winfield, who was the only Vikings cornerback to play in over 60 percent of the defensive snaps last season.
+The Vikings needed to upgrade the cornerback position this offseason, which they accomplished by using a first-round pick on Rhodes, a tall, physical corner who had eight interceptions during his 44-game career with the Seminoles.
 Those are not huge numbers, but it's hard to pick up interceptions when opponents know better than to throw in your direction.
-Like all rookie corners, Rhodes will be tested by quarterbacks, but he has the size and playmaking ability to answer those challenges.
+Like all rookie corners, Rhodes will be tested by NFL quarterbacks, but he has the size and play-making ability to answer those challenges.

-Biggest hole on the roster: : Tackles Matt Kalil and Phil Loadholt, and center John Sullivan compose an excellent framework for an offensive line.
+Biggest hole on the roster: : Tackles Matt Kalil and Phil Loadholt and center John Sullivan comprise an excellent framework for a solid offensive line.
 The guard position, currently occupied by Charlie Johnson and Brandon Fusco, is a weakness that has been masked by Peterson's brilliance.
-According to the 2013 Football Outsiders Almanac, which was released on Monday, Johnson and Fusco each had 22 "blown blocks" in 2012, which had them tied for the sixth-most among interior offensive linemen.
+According to the 2013 Football Outsiders Almanac, which was released on Monday, Johnson and Fusco each had 22 "blown blocks" in 2012, which had them tied for the sixth-most blown blocks among interior offensive linemen.
 Late-round picks Jeff Baca and Travis Bond were added in 2013, but there isn't much depth behind Johnson and Fusco on the current roster.

-Player you may not have heard of yet, but will soon: : In the 2010 draft, USC defensive end Everson Griffen was projected by some outlets to go as high as Round 1.
-That would not be the case, and Griffen was available to the Vikings with the second pick in the fourth round.
+Player you may not have heard of yet, but will soon: : In the 2010 NFL draft, USC defensive end Everson Griffen was projected by some outlets to go as highly as the first-round.
+That would not be the case, however, and Griffen was available to the Vikings with the second pick in the fourth-round.
 Griffen dressed for 11 games as a rookie, but had little impact, appearing in just 65 plays on defense.
 In 2011, Griffen picked up four sacks in 25.5 percent of the Vikings' defensive snaps before breaking out a bit last year.
 In 16 games, including his first NFL start, Griffen played in over 53 percent of the defensive snaps and had eight sacks and returned his first career interception 29 yards for a touchdown.
-Griffen could push Brian Robison for the starting job in 2013.
+Griffen could push Brian Robison for the full-time starting job in 2013.

 Stat fact: Over the final ten games of the 2012 regular season, Peterson ran for 1,598 yards, 15 fewer yards than the 1,613 yards that Washington Redskins running back Alfred Morris gained over the course of the full season.
 Morris was second behind Peterson in rushing yards last season.

-This team’s best-case scenario for the 2013 season: Peterson comes close to matching his amazing 2012 performance, Ponder takes his game to the next level with the help of new targets Jennings and Patterson, and the Vikings' pass defense improves enough to return to the playoffs.
+This team’s best-case scenario for the 2013 season: Peterson is able to come close to matching his amazing performance from 2012, Ponder takes his game to the next level with the help of new targets Jennings and Patterson, and the Vikings' pass defense improves enough to return to the playoffs.

 And here’s the nightmare scenario: The wear and tear of last season takes its toll on Peterson, which increases the pressure on Ponder and the defense.
-Neither can pick up the slack and the Vikings fall victim to a second-place schedule road games against playoff contenders Seattle, Green Bay, Baltimore and Cincinnati in the second half of the season.
+Neither are able to pick up the slack and the Vikings fall victim to a second-place schedule road games against legitimate playoff contenders Seattle, Green Bay, Baltimore and Cincinnati in the second half of the season.